We moved from Georgia to Texas during the summer of 2005.

 I discovered Yahoo groups.

-San Antonio is a great place to begin homeschooling.
+San Antonio, Texas, is a great place to begin homeschooling.

 So much support.
 There are oodles of groups for homeschool support.